IEEE 802.1aq: Failure recovery

-Failure recovery is as per normal IS-IS with the link failure being advertised and new computations being performed, resulting in new FDB tables.
-Since no Ethernet addresses are advertised or known by this protocol, there is no re-learning required by the SPBM core and its learned encapsulations are unaffected by a transit node or link failure.
+Failure recovery is driven by IS-IS with the link failure being advertised and new computations being performed, resulting in new FDB tables.
+Since no Ethernet addresses are advertised or known by IS-IS, there is no re-learning required by the SPBM core and its learned encapsulations are unaffected by a transit node or link failure.

-Fast link failure detection may be performed using IEEE 802.1ag Continuity Check Messages (CCMs) which test link status and report a failure to the IS-IS protocol.
+Link failure detection may be improved using IEEE 802.1ag Continuity Check Protocol (CCP), which tests link status and reports a failure to the IS-IS protocol.
 This allows much faster failure detection than is possible using the IS-IS hello message loss mechanisms.

-Both SPBV and SPBM inherit the rapid convergence of a link state control plane.
+Both SPBV and SPBM inherit the rapid convergence of a link-state control plane.
 A special attribute of SPBM is its ability to rebuild multicast trees in a similar time to unicast convergence, because it substitutes computation for signaling.
 When an SPBM bridge has performed the computations on a topology database, it knows whether it is on the shortest path between a root and one or more leaves of the SPT and can install state accordingly.
 Convergence is not gated by incremental discovery of a bridge's place on a multicast tree by the use of separate signaling transactions.
-However, SPBM on a node does not operate completely independently of its peers, and enforces agreement on the current network topology with its peers.
-This very efficient mechanism uses exchange of a single digest of link state covering the entire network view, and does not need agreement on each path to each root individually.
+However, SPBM on a node does not operate completely independently of its peers and enforces agreement on the current network topology with its peers.
+This very efficient mechanism uses the exchange of a single digest of link state covering the entire network view, and does not need agreement on each path to each root individually.
 The result is that the volume of messaging exchanged to converge the network is in proportion to the incremental change in topology and not the number of multicast trees in the network.
 A simple link event that may change many trees is communicated by signaling the link event only; the consequent tree construction is performed by local computation at each node.
 The addition of a single service access point to a service instance involves only the announcement of the I-SID, regardless of the number of trees.
-Similarly the removal of a bridge, which might involve the rebuilding of hundreds to thousands of trees, is signaled only with a few link state updates.
+Similarly, the removal of a bridge, which might involve the rebuilding of hundreds to thousands of trees, is signaled only with a few link-state updates.

-Commercial offerings will likely offer SPB over multi-chassis lag.
-In this environment multiple switch chassis appear as a single switch to the SPB control plane, and multiple links between pairs of chassis appear as an aggregate link.
-In this context a single link or node failure is not seen by the control plane and is handled locally resulting in sub 50ms recovery times.
+In a multi-chassis link aggregation group environment, multiple switch chassis appear as a single switch to the SPB control plane, and multiple links between pairs of chassis appear as an aggregate link.
+In this context, a single link or node failure is not seen by the control plane and is handled locally, potentially resulting in sub-50 ms recovery times.